 Last night I pilgrimaged to the Echo night club in Echo Park (just northwest of downtown LA) to witness Nels Cline and Glenn Kotche channeling the Divine.
 That’s what free improvisation music is to me when it’s performed by musical masters like these two.
-I’m a veteran listener, having been the consort for two years of one of the founders of the San Francisco Tape Music Center and co-inventor of the Buchla Box (Ramon Sender) and spent significant time partnering the first person to play the MiniMoog in public performance, who also test drove the Moog Drum (Joe Gallivan).
+I’m a veteran listener, having been the consort for two years of one of the founders of the San Francisco Tape Music Center and co-inventor of the Buchla Box (Ramon Sender) and who has spent significant time partnering with the one of the first people to play the MiniMoog in jazz performance, and who also test drove the Moog Drum fro Robert Moog (Joe Gallivan).
 Joe introduced me to Nels at the Bell Atlantic Jazz Festival in June 2000 at the Knitting Factory in New York City, on the night both of their bands played.

 I set my new Canon Power Shot on a slow shutter speed and ignored the manual’s warning that this would require a tripod.
 I was rewarded with the distortions promised, which I think evoke the spontaneity, abstraction and texture of the music.

 The Echo’s oft used for DJ shows, and there are no chairs.
 Since almost all of the audience was under forty, no one minded.
 No sign out front, low lighting and shabby-chic interior, a gen x boho bar in the genre of, say, Galapagos Art Space in the Williamsburg arts district of Brooklyn.